somewhatlurker/SlidA/readme.md

 Slider sensors should be 32 conductive rectangles (eg. copper tape or PCB fills) against the rear side of ~3mm acrylic.
 They are connected sequentially to the MPR121s from left to right.

+Buttons connect between the matching pin and ground.

+If you have trouble, try limiting the game FPS to <120.

 For now, MIT license (subject to change for future versions)